 - Legibly initials all doses and obtains pharmacist initial/final checks

 - Ensures medications/prescriptions are checked by a pharmacist before distribution

-- Follows aseptic technique and infection control in the preparation of sterile products.
-Insists other technicians and pharmacists practice aseptic technique and infection control.
+- Follows aseptic technique and infection control in the preparation of sterile products

 - Completes annual re-certification and scores at least 90% on the aseptic technique/infection control skills and written exam as documented by a qualified observer